Credit Union vs Bank: Which Is Better for Your Business?

 Bank: 5 out of 5

-Banks provide business savings and checking accounts, CDs, money market products, business loans, credit cards, retirement plans, merchant services, investments, and insurance services.
+Most banks, including community banks, provide a wide variety of business savings and checking accounts.
+These include CDs, money market products, business loans, credit cards, retirement plans, merchant services, treasury management products, investments, and insurance services.

 Credit Union: 4 out of 5